Nine bows

 The Nine Bows is a visual representation in Ancient Egyptian art of foreigners or others.
 Besides the nine bows, there were no other generic representations of foreigners.
 Due to its ability to stand in for any nine enemies to Ancient Egypt, the peoples covered by this term changed over time as enemies changed, and there is no true list of the nine bows.

 Alternatively, the nine bows may have had a separate or complementary meaning.
 In Egyptian hieroglyphs, the word 'Nine Bows' is spelled out as a bow and three sets of three vertical lines.
 The bow, holding the phonic value "pḏ," means "stretch, (be) wide," and the three sets of lines makes the word plural.
 The number nine was used metaphorically to express totality.
 Using this more literal translation of the hieroglyphs, the nine bows could also refer to endless, innumerable foreign lands or the totality of foreign lands.

-It is important to note that Ancient Egyptians believed in dualism or that two cosmic forces, order and chaos, governed the universe.
+Ancient Egyptians believed in dualism or that two cosmic forces, order and chaos, governed the universe.
 While the nine bows stood in for Ancient Egypt's enemies, it is also possible that they stood in for disorder as well.

-Symbolism in Art
+Symbolism in art

 Instances of the nine bows appeared as early as the late predynastic period (3200-3000 BCE).
 Discovered in Hierakonpolis or Nekhen, here the nine bows were carved on the head of a scepter.
 As time progressed, the use of the nine bows expanded to other mediums of art.

 When in statuette and statue form, it is typical for the nine bows to be displayed underneath feet.
 The iconography is similar to a biblical text such as Psalm 110:1 “… until I make your enemies your footstool,” meaning the nine bows placement underneath the feet of Pharaohs and other powerful figures, such as a sphinx, were meant to symbolize the enemy being trampled or entirely under control.
 One such example of the footstool comes from the tomb of Pharaoh-King Tutankhamun.
 Each time that King Tut stepped on the footstool, he would symbolically be trampling his enemies.
 Another example, can be seen on the insoles of Pharaoh's sandals.
 On the sandals, each shoe has eight bows laying horizontally in a vertical line with one another.
 Four of the bows are at the top of the sandal near the toe, while four are at the heel.
 Where the arch of the foot would be, there are two foreigners of Ancient Egypt depicted facing outward on each shoe.
 As with the footstool, whenever the sandals were worn, it would have been as if the enemies of Ancient Egypt were trampled.